Liam Lawlor (hurler)

-Liam Lawlor (GAA Player) born 18 June 1985, is a former intercounty footballer and hurler, for Waterford.
+Liam Lawlor (GAA Player; born 18 June 1985) is a former intercounty footballer and hurler, for Waterford.
 He also plays with his club Newcastle in Tipperary.

 Playing career

 Club

 Lawlor plays his club hurling and football for Newcastle GAA club in Tipperary.

-Lawlor formerly played his club hurling with his local club Fourmilewater Hurling Club, in Ballymacarbry, Co.
-Waterford and he played football for The Nire.
+Lawlor formerly played his club hurling with his local club Fourmilewater Hurling Club, in Ballymacarbry, County Waterford and he played football for The Nire.
 He has played with The Nire–Fourmilewater from underage upwards.
 He has four county senior football titles with The Nire 2006, 2008, 2014 & 2016.
 He also won an U-21 (A) championship in 2004.